Nikolaos Ventouras: Art history

-Art-Style
+Art style

-He draws his inspiration mainly from the local tradition of Corfu focusing his on themes of the city life in the Corfu town, rural landscapes and the ships, using the human form only in complementary roles.
-Other thematic sections, but to a lesser extent, can be identified as his landscapes, the famous Constellations, impressive processions, religious performances and his completely abstract compositions.
+Ventouras drew inspiration mainly from the local tradition of Corfu focusing his on themes of the city life in the Corfu town, rural landscapes and the ships, using the human form only in complementary roles.
+Other thematic sections, but to a lesser extent, can be identified as his landscapes, the famous constellations, processions, religious performances and his completely abstract compositions.
 Color was used to accentuate his feeling and therefore it is not uncommon to find variations of his works with color.
 Furthermore, he uses the visual styles of the European era with equivalent expressionist, surrealist and cubist elements, which are reflected in his works.

-With seemingly fast lines that give a capacity in his works, he manages to give an abstract character which differentiates them from conventional standards of his time.
+With seemingly fast lines that give a capacity in his works, Ventouras managed to give an abstract character which differentiates them from conventional standards of his time.
 This brings etching side by side with the modernist tendencies of Greek art.
 His works reveal a modernist approach, especially for his time, as the building blocks of visual configurations released by the initial visual stimuli and simultaneously incorporate his personal expression.
 He uses an expressionist idiom, but not distinguished for its brutality in a more poetic character.

-Nikolaos Ventouras was the only Greek artist who served printmaking with such dedication, persistence and consistency for over half a century and has maintained throughout his work a morphoplastic idiom.
+Ventouras was the only Greek artist who served printmaking with such dedication, persistence and consistency for over half a century and has maintained throughout his work a morphoplastic idiom.

-He was very meticulous keeping detailed notes for each work and excellent organization of the workshop, tools, apprenticeship.
-In the file kept detailed notes, the emotion that he intended to capture, the time of taking a task and when finished, the technique used and materials.
-Noted that perhaps the same project after a long time or even several years, noting the progress of each project and its progress.
+Ventouras kept notes for each of his works, alongside the organization of the workshop, tools, and apprenticeship.
+In the note he kept detailed notes, including intended emotion, the length of a task and when finished, the technique used and materials.
+The same project would be written about for long spans of time, noting the project and it's progress.
 The raw materials were thoroughly registered.
-Especially for paper, he noted weight, type, date and origin and how that affects the result of "printing".
+For paper he noted weight, type, date and origin and how that affects the result of "printing".
 The colors were always clean and he made himself the blend of colours and chemical compounds in order to achieve the desired result.